ucsb-csw8/m22-shereen/faq.md

 ### Do labs happen during the section time?

-Yes, the **Wednesday** section time that you are enrolled in is the lab time.
+Yes, the **Thursday** section time that you are enrolled in is the lab time.
+You will need to submit the Checkpoint lab and pass at least 1 test on Thursday at 11:59 pm to get the participation point.
+However, you still need to complete and pass all tests in the checkpoint labs before the labs' due date on **Tuesday** 11:59 pm for the next week.

 ### How do we check when our lab is?